uviclibraries/html-css/act-1.md

 <!-- <div id="gif1">
     <img src="images/act-1/save-as.gif" alt="save as" style="width:720px;">
     </div> -->
     - To test VCS's autocomplete feature, type the letter “**h**”.
 VCS has a dropdown list of suggested items, selecting one of these will autocomplete the line for you.
-Like autocomplete with texting, it is easy to make a mistake.
-So make sure you are selecting the right one.
+Like autocomplete with texting, it is easy to make a mistake, so make sure you are selecting the right one.

 <img src="images/act-1/vcs-autocomplete.png" alt="autocomplete example">

-- Now it’s time to get to the actual coding portion.
+## Introducing HTML "tags"

 - HTML uses tags to tell the browser how to interpret text.
+- HTML involves three basic components:
-Tags are built with three components: (1) the opening tag, which has a descriptor symbol such as `h1` between two pointy brackets: `<` and `>`; (2) the closing bracket, which has the same symbols as the opening bracket, with a forward slash before the descriptor (there are some tags that don’t need a closing bracket.
-They are called self-closing tags); (3) finally, the content (everything between the opening bracket and the closing bracket).
+    - (1) the opening tag, which has a descriptor symbol such as `h1` between two pointy brackets: `<` and `>`;
+    - (2) the closing tag, which has the same symbols as the opening tag, with a forward slash _before_ the descriptor (there are some tags that don’t need a closing bracket and these are called "self-closing" tags);
-- The first thing needed at the very top of the page is an HTML declaration: `<!DOCTYPE html>`
+    - (3) finally, we have the content (everything between the opening bracket and the closing bracket).

+## Essential HTML

 - The HTML <!DOCTYPE> declaration is not an HTML element or tag, exactly, but an instruction that tells your browser what type of document to expect, so that your browser knows how to render it properly.
 - Next, we need to tell the browser where our HTML code will go.
 On a new line (press the enter key) and type `<html>` (this is the "open" tag because there is no forward slash before `html`).
 - Go down to a new line and type a closed `</html>` (this is the "closed" tag because there is a forward slash before `html`).